tylim88/FireCall/README.md

 ## Why Do You Need This?
 What Is The Problem FireCall Trying To Solve?

-When coding a callable function (or any endpoint in general), we need to deal with 5 basic errors
+When coding a callable function (or any endpoint in general), we need to deal with 5 basic errors, which is basically 99% of your errors, the rest are system errors.

 1. Unauthenticated error (only for protected route)
 2. invalid request data error